oVirt/ovirt-site/source/feature/mixed-types-data-center.html.md

 ### Limitations

 *   Data centers of version 3.0 can not contain mixed types (again with the exception of ISO & import/export domains) , if a block domain is the first to be attached to the data center, file domains will not be able to be attached and vice versa
+*   Gluster domains cannot be attached to data centers of version lower than 3.3
-*   Gluster & Posix domains will not be able to be attached to data centers with a version that does not support the respective storage type (<3.3 for Gluster and <3.2 for Posix)
+*   Posix domains cannot be attached to data centers of version lower than 3.2
 *   Live storage migration from a block storage domain is only allowed to a destination of a block storage domain, same goes for live storage migration from file storage domain

 ### User Experience